Comet C/2023 A3 Survived Meeting With The Sun! Now What?

-C/2023 A3 (Tsuchinshan-ATLAS) survived its close encounter with the Sun on September 27 and is now on its way to Earth.
-Is the comet safe now?
-Will it collide with Earth?
-We'll answer all your questions here!
-In the meantime, you can track the location of C/2023 A3 using the Star Walk 2 app.
+C/2023 A3 (Tsuchinshan-ATLAS) survived its close encounter with the Sun on September 27 and successfully passed the closest point to Earth on October 12.
+The comet has reached naked-eye visibility and will now entertain observers for some time.
+You can track the location of C/2023 A3 using the Star Walk 2 app.
 Download the app to find out where the comet is in the sky!
+Read on to learn what to expect from the comet.

 Contents